-When I asked him if he likes to have landscape designs, he said that he does not have a strong feeling about landscapes.
-However, his descriptions for new design suggestions are reminders of the children drawings: a sun on the right top corner, a range of mountains, a few trees, and a river.
-This drawing is likely to be familiar to him as well and whenever he mentioned making a new design he revisited his very early creative making experiences which comes from the paintings he made at the school.
+When I asked him if he likes to have landscape designs, he said that he had no strong feeling about landscapes.
+However, his descriptions for new design suggestions were reminders of the children drawings: a sun on the right top corner, a range of mountains, a few trees, and a river.
+This drawing was likely to be familiar to him as well and whenever he mentioned making a new design he revisited his very early creative making experiences which came from the paintings he made at the school.